I hack Cantor’s class schedule, including his tennis practice. Zoe C will pick a spot to get his attention, which she insists will be easy.

 She shops the site, finds a pair in purple, we order them and pay for next day delivery.

-She let herself get approached on Tuesday, now it’s Friday, date night.
+She let herself get approached on Tuesday, shoes came in Thursday, now it’s Friday, date night.

 I drop her off a block from his condo, drive the Hyundai around to the rear and park it, nose out.
 Zoe C waits until she sees me round the corner, then up the steps to knock on his door.